sinclairzx81/typebox/design/website/docs/compile/overview.md

 ## Overview

-The TypeBox Compile module provides functions to convert types into high-performance validators.
-The compiler is tuned for fast compilation as well as fast validation.
+The Compile module is a high-performance JIT compiler that transforms types into efficient runtime validators.
+The compiler is optimized for both fast compilation and validation.

-The Compile module is available via optional import.

 ```typescript
 import { Compile } from 'typebox/compile'